Viewing your Schedule

 Note: Activities cannot be created outside the start and end times of the shift, so a change request is needed if you need to extend the shift duration.

 Non-supervisory employees can access the Unit Schedule page to see a list of shifts associated with a specific unit.
 Unlike the My Schedule page, the Unit Schedule page presents groups by Pay Cycle periods.
 Depending on the unit configuration in NAV, you may or may not be able to see the names of other employees who are working in the unit during the selected time period.
+Once a shift is confirmed (worked) it will no longer show on the Unit Schedule for Employees.
+Supervisors will continue to see confirmed and non confirmed shifts in the Unit Schedule.

 To view the overall unit schedule: